50th Annual Country Music Association Awards: Controversy

 Immediately following the performance, Dixie Chick's lead singer Natalie Maines had enthusiastically shared a photograph of the quartet, declaring it as "one of the best weeks of [her] life", thanking Beyoncé and humorously mentioning how she had once swore she would never play on the CMA stage again.
 In response to the controversy, Maines joked that "the CMA's called and asked us to co-host next year's show with Beyoncé.
-Unfortunately, I've got a thing that night so no" before following with a quotation from Beyoncé's song Formation.
+Unfortunately, I've got a thing that night so no" before following with a quotation from Beyoncé's song "Formation".
 She went on to say that she had "used" the CMA's in order to fulfil her dream to perform with Beyoncé "on their dime".

 Several country stars declared their support for Beyoncé, including Dierks Bentley who said that "Daddy Lessons" is undoubtedly a country song: "it's not just choruses and verses that could be intermixed anywhere as some pop songs are, it's a real story that she tells about what's going on in her life growing up".
 Karen Fairchild of Little Big Town echoed this, explaining "she's got some stories to tell - that's what makes country music great".

 Rhiannon Giddens (who performed earlier in the night alongside Eric Church) stated via a Facebook post that "there were two other people of color at the CMA Awards who were singing country music, Charley Pride and myself.
 Company I'm honoured to be in.
 Not to mention The McCrary Sisters who rocked as usual".
 The post also included a link to her performance with Church and the words "no it's not Beyoncé and the Dixie Chicks, it was a little quieter but it was really saying something important to me".
 Responding to a comment who questioned whether she had discounted the "Daddy Lessons" performance as something that was not country music, Giddens added that "she doesn't make the genres" and that she was "just suggesting that there are other ways of making a statement" as the Beyoncé/Chicks performance has received "plenty of ink".
+Giddens would later collaborate with Beyoncé as an instrumentalist on the song "Texas Hold 'Em", which appears on the latter's eighth studio album Cowboy Carter.